signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/03_Publishing_an_App_for_iOS/index.md

 8. Enter a Profile Name, then click the 'Generate' button
 9. Click the 'Download' button
 10. Click Done
-11. Make sure xCode is already open
+11. Make sure xCode project is already open
 12. Then go to your Downloads folder and open the ".mobileprovision" file, this will open it in the "Organizer" in xCode
 13. Verify the certificate is valid (you should see a green check icon if it is valid)